 Janice coaches the athletics team at a local elementary school.
-She wants to know how physically literate the children are, especially those who plan to participate in the upcoming track and field meet, so she decides to use the PLAYfun Tool to assess their movement skills.
+She wants to know how physically literate the children are, especially those who plan to participate in the upcoming track and field meet, so she decides to use the PLAY fun tool to observe their movement skills.
 Janice has a group of eight-year-olds do the third running task: Run, jump, then land on two feet.

 Janice is immediately impressed by Peter's technique.
-He is not tentative during his run and he leaps off of one foot well.
-Though he sometimes lands on one foot slightly before the other, Peter is pretty coordinated in terms of getting both feet involved in the landing.
+They are not tentative during their run, and leap off one foot well.
+Though they sometime land on one foot slightly before the other, Peter is pretty coordinated in terms of getting both feet involved in the landing.

-One thing Janice notices, however, is that while Peter does have a fast run up, he doesn't get as much distance on the jump as Janice thinks he should.
-She sees that, though he lands fairly square, Peter tends to twist his trunk a bit when he's in the air before he lands.
-Although Peter's technique is developed in certain areas, the twisting, the lack of distance and the fact that he doesn't land with two feet every time causes Janice to put a mark under "Competent", but close to the "Emerging" line.
+One thing Janice notices, however, is that while Peter does have a fast run up, they don't get as much distance on the jump as Janice thinks they should.
+She sees that, though they land fairly square, Peter tends to twist their trunk a bit when in the air before they land.
+Although Peter's technique is developed in certain areas, the twisting, the lack of distance and the fact that they don't land with two feet every time causes Janice to put a mark under "Competent," but close to the "Emerging" line.